Cocaine in the Tiramisu: What I Saw Working for a Restaurant Run by the Polish Mafia

 THE PACKAGE

 The tiramisu was waiting for me, in a neat little package.
-I took it to the kitchen of the Yangtze and asked the chef to prepare it—take it out, split it in two, and powder it a little.
-He looked at me and smiled, but he didn’t touch the package.
+I took it to the kitchen of the Yangtze and asked the chef to prepare it – take it out, split it in two and powder it a little.
+He looked at me and smiled but he didn’t touch the package.
 Józef came in, patted me on my arm and told me to clean up the now empty table of the people who had ordered the tiramisu.
-It turned out they’d given me a $40 tip.
+It turned out they’d given me a 150 zloty (£28) tip.

 Józef put his enormous hand on my shoulder and looked me in the eye.
 “If you keep performing like this, you’ll get some nice side jobs,” he said.
 The cook would later tell me that I transported a very expensive tiramisu package from one restaurant to the other and had basically become a drug mule.